DataS-DHSC/dhsc_rap_workshop/bookdown-example/01-plots-summary.Rmd

 ```
 These packages do the following:

-- onsr: reading in data from the ONS API
+- onsr: allows up to read in data from the ONS API
-- dplyr: used to manipulate datasets
+- dplyr: popular package used to manipulate datasets
-- stringr: we will use to manipulate strings
+- stringr: we will use this to manipulate strings in the dataset to pull out the week number
 - readr: allows us to save a dataframe as a csv file

 ```